Guajillo Pepper vs New Mexico Chile: Cooking Differences

 The guajillo and New Mexico chile are both dried red peppers central to North American cooking, but they come from different traditions and deliver noticeably different results on the plate.
 Guajillo brings a tangy, berry-forward complexity with relatively mild heat, while New Mexico chile offers a cleaner, earthier sweetness with a wider heat range topping out around 8,000 SHU.
 Understanding what separates them makes substitution decisions — and sourcing decisions — much clearer.

-Guajillo Pepper vs New Mexico Chile comparison
+Guajillo Pepper and New Mexico Chile side by side for a heat and flavor comparison

 Quick Comparison